akiradeveloper/sorock/book/src/development.md

 ## Testing

-`cargo test` to run unit tests.
+`cargo test -- --test-threads=1` to run the unit tests.

 ## Benchmark

-`cargo +nightly bench` to run benchmarks.
+`cargo run -p benchmark --release` to run the Raft-level benchmark program.

-## Load Testing

-We have a nice load testing tool named "Mr. Bench".
-To ask him for a help, run `cargo run -p mrbench`.
-For detail, please refer to the README.

 ## Documentation

+`rake doc` to start a local docs.rs server.

-For editing the mdbook under doc/ directory, you can run `mdbook serve doc` to start the local mdbook server.
+`rake book` to start a local mdbook server.